-Summer is slowly warming up our hearts, and we’re constantly looking for an excuse to get outside and soak up the sun.
-Yes, the cherry blossoms were beautiful and a classic start to Japanese spring, but there’s more to Tokyo than the little pink petals.
+Whether you love to soak up the sun or are looking for a shady spot to chill out, Tokyo’s natural charms are appealing all year round, not just for seasonal cherry blossoms and fall foliage.
 For fans of the outdoors, here is a roundup for eight beautiful parks in the city, perfect for those who need a breath of fresh air but can’t afford to take a day off (we’ve all been there).

 The Institute for Nature Study